CALIFORNIA BIGHORN SHEEP

 Retain areas of natural habitat on your property, including ponds and springs.

 Tread lightly when outdoors; walk, bike, and drive only on established roads and trails.
 Avoid rock outcrops and cliffs during April and May, which is lambing season

-Be very cautious around sheep: rams can be aggressive in the November rutting season, and ewes are very protective during lambing season
+Be cautious around sheep: rams can be aggressive in fall rutting season, and ewes are protective during lambing.

 Keep pets under control to prevent harassment or killing of wild sheep and other wildlife.

-Drive slowly when sheep and other wildlife are near roadways.
+Drive slowly when sheep and wildlife are near roads.

 Manage invasive plants on your property as some of them can be toxic to sheep.

-In addition to flexible, impact-absorbing skulls and horns, rams are also able to slow down the flow of blood from their head back to their body.
-This makes blood vessels in the brain expand in volume and creates a tighter fit between the brain and skull, which results in less concussion-causing brain movement when they collide.
+In addition to flexible, impact-absorbing skulls and horns, rams are also able to slow the flow of blood from their head to their body.
+This makes blood vessels in the brain expand in volume and creates a tighter fit between the brain and skull.
+A snug fit means less concussion-causing brain shaking when the rams collide.